 When you’re spending time in Mexico City, I’m betting that you plan on eating quite a few tacos.
 Another great spot to get tacos in Mexico City is Los Especiales.
 There are several kinds of tacos at Los Especiales, like green mole and specially seasoned potato.
 Best of all, each taco is only 9MXN (00.45USD).

 📍 Google Maps | Price Range: ($$)

 If you’re getting a little sick of eating Mexican food every night, then schedule a trip to The Backyard.
 The Backyard offers American dishes from breakfast to lunch at reasonable prices.
+It’s a great place for brunch in Mexico City.
 I’d recommend stopping in for brunch to grab a mimosa and a big stack of fluffy pancakes for 240 MXN (12 USD).